inbo/n2khab-monitoring/functionality.md

     - etc.

-## 1.6 Needed for inferences (also relevant for inference simulations in the design stage)
+## 1.6 inferences (also relevant for inference simulations in the design stage)

 (Cf. chapter 9 of [this](https://drive.google.com/open?id=1OlLCdEAvWOelzXeTytqsuKfcw7B3HQov) report -- in Dutch.)